 Other Purposes of the Church

-The early church, as described in Acts 1-3 is a model for how the church should function even today.
-Specific purposes listed in Acts 2 are devotion to the apostles’ teaching (studying the Bible), fellowship, the breaking of bread (Communion), prayers and praising God (worship).
+The early church, as described in Acts chapters 1-3, is a model for how the church should function even today.
+Specific purposes listed in Acts chapter 2 are devotion to the apostles’ teaching (studying the Bible), fellowship, the breaking of bread (Communion), prayers and praising God (worship).

 Carrying Out the Mission